stuntrally/stuntrally3/docs/Materials.md

 It also needs more symbols like `: " [ ] { }` to work.
 I highly recommend using an IDE that does check syntax
 and underlines in red right when a syntax error happens during editing.
-I use VSCodium, but possilby smaller editors could too.
+I use [VSCodium](https://github.com/VSCodium/vscodium), but possibly smaller editors could too.

 ### Top blocks